 Uniqlo is the Japanese equivalent to Europe's Zara or H&M, an international clothing store selling stylish apparel at affordable prices for millenial shoppers.
 Unlike its rivals, and in keeping with its Japanese roots, its apparel is sober rather than showy; minimalistic and functional, making extensive use of technologically advanced fabrics.
-Parent Fast Retailing originally voiced a goal to become the world's leading fashion retailer by 2020 by assembling a small portfolio of satellite chains, either by launch or acquisition.
-It has since scaled back that over-ambitious plan but the first steps towards it led to the purchase of French chains Princesse Tam Tam and Comptoir des Cotonniers, US-based J Brand and Theory and designer Helmut Lang.
-Launches include GU ("jee-yu"), a fun fashion chain aimed at young buyers in Asia.
-However these all trail core brand Uniqlo, which has almost 820 stores in Japan and another 1,380 internationally, mainly across Asia, including 740 in China, but also a handful of key Western markets.
-The most significant is the US with 51 stores, but performance there has struggled.
+Parent Fast Retailing had originally voiced a goal to become the world's leading fashion retailer by 2020 by assembling a small portfolio of satellite chains, either by launch or acquisition.
+It has since scaled back that highly over-ambitious plan but the first steps towards it led to the purchase of French chains Princesse Tam Tam and Comptoir des Cotonniers, US-based J Brand and Theory and designer Helmut Lang.
+It also has a partnership with designer Jil Sander to produce occasional collections for Uniqlo under the +J banner.
+Launches include GU ("jee-yu"), a fun fashion chain aimed at young buyers in Japan and a few other regional markets.
+However these all trail core brand Uniqlo, which has 815 stores in Japan and another 1,440 internationally, mainly across Asia, including 866 in China, but also a handful of key Western markets.
+The most significant is the US with 55 stores, but performance there has struggled.
 The group is the creation of Tadashi Yanai, who inherited his father's single menswear store in rural Japan, and used it as the platform to launch in 1984 what was originally called Unique Clothing Warehouse.
 Later renamed Uniqlo, it expanded rapidly, initially in Japan, then other Asian markets, and then the West.
 Yanai is now one of Japan's two richest people (the other is Softbank's Masayoshi Son) with a $25bn fortune.
-(He still owns more than 20% of group equity; his two sons own around another 9% between them).
+(He still owns more than 20% of group equity; his two sons own around another 9% between them and both work for the company in senior roles).
 Yanai remains chairman & CEO; former Wieden & Kennedy creative chief John Jay is president of global creative.
-Group revenues for the year to Aug 2019 hit a new high of approx $20.9bn, with net profit of $148m.
-The Uniqlo brand still generates more than 80% of group sales, and over 90% of operating profit.
-GU is the clear number two brand at 10% of sales, which is in turn more than all the group's other businesses combined.
+Group revenues for the year to Aug 2019 hit a new high of approx $20.9bn (Y2,290bn), with net profit of $1.5bn.
+However topline tumbled in ye 2020 to $18.7bn (Y2,2,009bn) with net profit of $847m.
+The Uniqlo brand still generates more than 82% of group sales (or $15bn), and over 70% of operating profit.
+GU is the clear number two brand at 12% of sales ($2.3bn), which is in turn more than double all the group's other businesses combined.
 Asia Pacific still accounts for around 90% of group revenues.

 Which agencies handle advertising for Uniqlo?
 Find out more from the Adbrands Account Assignments database